hydroserver2/hydroserver/docs/guide/sensor-things.md

 ::: tip
 It's important to note that SensorThings uses the term "Thing" in order to stay as general as possible.
-In the field of water data management, most users are more familiar with the term "site" as in a hydrologic site.
+In the field of water data management, most users are more familiar with the term "site" as in a monitoring site.
 Therefore, we've opted to refer to a 'Thing' as 'Site' in all of our user facing applications, but stick with SensorThing's original 'Thing' naming for our APIs
 :::